Coolbaroo League: History

 Coolbaroo was the only Aboriginal-run dance club in a city which practised unofficial apartheid, submitting Aboriginal people to harassment, identity cards, fraternisation bans and curfews.

 Despite the success of lessening restrictions in the 1954 Native Welfare Act, conditions in Perth were still problematic for the majority of Aboriginal people living in the metropolitan area.
+The club became a political organisation, and after 1962 when the organisation ceased, members focused on the Aboriginal Advancement League and the 1967 referendum.